 “If you cannot tolerate the sauna or do not have an infrared sauna available where you live, you can also get similar — and even more — health benefits by doing cardiovascular and strength training workouts,” he adds.

-- Seek medical clearance.
-Although there’s evidence supporting the notion that infrared sauna treatments can be beneficial, Cook-Bolden says it’s best to seek the advice of your healthcare provider before using the sauna.
-This is especially true if you have any conditions that may be contraindicated.
+- Seek medical clearance: Although there’s evidence supporting the notion that infrared sauna treatments can be beneficial, Cook-Bolden says it’s best to seek your doctor’s advice before using the sauna.
+This is especially true if you have any health conditions.

-- Avoid drinking alcohol.
-Drinking alcohol prior to sauna use can cause overheating and potentially lead to dehydration, a heat stroke, and heat exhaustion.
+- Avoid drinking alcohol: Drinking alcohol prior to sauna use can lead to dehydration and contribute to potential complications such as low blood pressure, injury, and heart problems.
 “Due to its dehydrating nature, it’s best to avoid alcohol consumption beforehand,” says Cook-Bolden.

-- Pay attention to certain symptoms.
-If you experience symptoms of dizziness or light-headedness, stop your session immediately.
+- Pay attention to certain symptoms: If you experience symptoms of dizziness or light-headedness, stop your session immediately.
 Sharma says this can be a sign of dehydration or other medical complications.
-And if the symptoms persist, he recommends seeking immediate medical assistance.
+And if the symptoms persist, he recommends seeking immediate medical help.

-These conditions can increase your risk of further health complications.
-Consider your current health status and talk with your healthcare provider before using an infrared sauna.
+It’s best to consult your doctor before using an infrared sauna.
+Certain health conditions can increase your risk of complications from sauna use.
+Consider your current health status and talk with your doctor before using an infrared sauna.